Where to Stay in New York City – The Best Area for First Timers!

 Pros of staying in Midtown:

 - Huge selection of hotels in every price range

 - An area for tourists, not for locals

 - Fewer cool restaurants than in other districts

 - Noise (check the hotel reviews to find a quiet hotel)

 For luxury lovers Upper East Side

-The Upper East Side is the right area to stay for you if you like things a little quieter, you want to go for a run in Central Park in the morning, and you plan to explore the museums of New York.
+The Upper East Side is the right area to stay for you if you like things a little quieter, you want to go for a run in Central Park in the morning, and you plan to explore the best museums of New York.